Why "You Never Pass Up A Good Chert Road"

 And that has made all the difference.

 I write and speak frequently about the desire to be comfortable in our lives and often it keeps us from growing as people.
-The chert road is an example of a literal road you’ve never traveled, but it can also be an analogy for so many things in life you may have passed up: the job you turned down; the girl/guy you never asked out; that new hobby/interest you keep putting off; saying something to a loved one before it’s too late.
+The chert road is an example of a literal road you’ve never traveled, but it can also be an analogy for so many things in life you may have passed by: the job you turned down; the girl/guy you never asked out; that new hobby/interest you keep putting off; saying something to a loved one before it’s too late.
 Any alternative from your normal “road” in life.

 Of course we can’t explore every chert road we go by, but it’s way too easy – and comfortable – to cruise down a familiar road - or at least one that looks well-worn.
 It’s recognizable.
 It’s routine.
 It’s old hat.
 Mostly it doesn’t make your stomach churn.
 On the other hand that chert road is very different.
 Who knows where it goes?
 What if it’s washed out somewhere along the way?
 What if it leads somewhere I don’t want to be?
 What if it leads nowhere?

 I have a pretty good sense of direction that I get from my father.
-Lots of times in the car, he will take a different way home from wherever he was.
+Lots of times in the car, he will take a different way home from wherever he has been.
 He still does it to this day.
 Most of the time it’s simply to see something different and break the dullness of always doing the same thing.
 I have continued that tradition with my family and I can tell sometimes they wonder what the hell I’m doing.
 I’ll pull off the interstate and hit some side road and my wife will say “What are you doing?
 How do you know this is the right way?”
 I usually say something like, “Well, we’re still going the right direction, so let’s just see what this way is like.”
 I can never tell if she’s impressed or irritated.
 Probably both.

 Not everyone likes to do things differently or try new things.
 The routine and structure of their lives is satisfying.
 We all need some of that to be productive.
 What we don’t need is all routine without some spontaneity.
 All order without some disorder.
 All structure without a little demolition.
 It’s the yin and yang of life that makes it interesting.